jp1884/techvolution-vegas-baby/Techvolution II - Building The Life Star/11 - Techvolution II - BTLS.md

 That's only a fraction of what the Life Star will show us.
 Things get real interesting when we point the Life Star at our society.

 How old are our roads.
 Should we rebuild them, or make internet faster and cheaper instead.
 What about our sewage system, what's it cost to maintain, rebuild, and are there better options.
-What about insurance, how much is spent on damages, verus administration.
+What about insurance, how much is spent on damages, versus administration.

-The pay gap, does it exist, and if so specifically where, when, and with who.
+The pay gap between men and women (shouldn't it be wopersons?)
+Does it exist, and if so specifically where, when, and with who.
 Who joins the military and volunteers, which populations, which persons, which cultures and religions contribute more often.
 What's the social trust between ethnicities.
 What effect does many different languages have on societies.
 Does white flight still exist, and if so when and who, specifically.

 If you feel angsy asking these questions, you should.
 Remember Friar Bruno.
 He was burned alive just for saying human made rules would fall to Nature.
 But also remember Sophia.
 The majic of new tools, is stronger than the safety of using old ones.
 Digital tools will tell us these answers anyone.